Home

 If you want to have a computer that performs well and has prolonged life, you will have to keep your computer clean.
 If you don't do it ....you will certainly suffer the resulting consequences!

-Click here to go to PAGE 1 - Learn how to keep the
+Click here to go to Part 1 - Learn how to keep the

 inside and outside of your cheap computer clean

-Click here to go to Page 1 - Cheap
+Click here to go to Part 1 - Cheap

 Computer Maintenance Tips